Somehow I’m Neither Here Nor There

 Nodding, she rose and hurried off to her room leaving Levi alone to finish the remaining fruit.

-To be honest, she was doing really well until Maseo started piling on the drinks, but Levi needed her to learn a lesson from this.
-He needed her to fail so she was aware of mission hazards.
-If she would have just nursed the second drink and stopped there, it would have been acceptable and she would have been able to keep her focus.
+To be honest, she had been doing really well last night until Maseo started piling on the drinks, but Levi needed her to learn a lesson from this.
+He needed her to fail, so she was aware of mission hazards.
+If she had just nursed the second drink and stopped there, she would have been able to keep her focus.
 Distractions and potential pitfalls like that were always mission risks, and he hoped last night made her painfully aware of them.
 He had to admit, he was impressed with her initiative to make him breakfast.
 He had expected her to stay in her room a lot longer today.

 Finishing the fruit, he put the plate into the kitchen sink and then headed to his own shower to wash away his workout funk, making a mental note to introduce her to a drink that wasn’t the perfect storm for a horrible morning after.

 About a half hour later, he took Madeline to the nearby bakery that specialized in breakfast sandwiches.
 He ordered them both egg, avocado, and cheddar on freshly baked rolls, which was surprising settling for Madeline.
 As they walked around the city in the brisk fall air, enjoying their warm food, Levi discussed what lay ahead for the week.
-Groceries were getting delivered this afternoon, so the condo would be stocked with everything she’d ordered, meaning she could start cooking meals as per their agreement.
-They would start her physical training today as well.
+Groceries were getting delivered this afternoon so his condo would be stocked with everything she’d ordered, meaning she could start cooking meals as per their agreement.
+Her physical training would begin today as well.